 Have you ever wondered how much is too much when it comes to borrowing money?
 What would be the maximum amount that a bank would be willing to lend you, even if you had more than enough income to pay it back?

 It turns out there is a limit for ordinary conventional mortgage loans: $726,200, as of 2023.
 Conventional can sometimes be paired with another term: conforming.
 Fannie Mae and Freddie Mac, two of the largest purchasers of single-family mortgages, have restrictions on the mortgages they can buy.
 One of those restrictions is that limit of $726,200.
 If a loan meets all of Fannie and Freddie’s requirements, it is known as conforming.

 Banks can lend more than the limit, or lend outside of the requirements, but they won’t be able to sell the loan to Fannie Mae and Freddie Mac.
 The mortgage is then called a jumbo mortgage.

 If you're thinking about buying a home in a high-priced market, you may need a jumbo mortgage.
 Here's what you need to know about these loans.

 Our local, award-winning lending team is ready to help you begin today.Learn More

 What is a jumbo mortgage?

 A jumbo mortgage is a type of mortgage loan that exceeds the conforming loan limits set by the Federal Housing Finance Agency (FHFA).
 This means that jumbo mortgages are not backed by the FHFA and can’t be bought by Fannie Mae or Freddie Mac, the two government-sponsored enterprises that purchase conforming loans from lenders.
-This means that non-conforming mortgages pose a greater risk for banks and credit unions that lend make the loans.
+This means that non-conforming mortgages pose a greater risk for banks and credit unions.

 (Sorry, Austinites— the median home cost in Austin has risen significantly, but is still shy of the high-cost area threshold at $640,00.)